 Is a Business License Required to Flip Houses?

 If you’re looking to get into real estate investing, you may be wondering how much prep work you need to do before you can get started.
 Do you need to file an LLC to flip houses?
 Do you need to have your realtors’ license?
 Do you need a separate business bank account, and do you need a business license or DBA?
+Is a business license required to flip houses?
 The answer is: no!
-You don’t need these things to start flipping houses, although there are pros and cons to setting up a business before you begin your house flipping business adventures.
+You don’t need these things to start flipping houses, although there are pros and cons to setting up a business before you begin your house-flipping business adventures.

-Do I need a business to flip houses?
+Do I need a business license to flip houses?

 Instead, the most popular business structure to run a real estate house flipping business is an LLC.
 An LLC, or “Limited Liabilty Corporation” combines elements of a corporation and sole proprietorship, and is great for small businesses that need legal protection and tax advantages.
 LLCs are run much like corporations, where you are only taxed on the dividends you receive as an owner.
 This is advantageous compared to a sole proprietorship, where all income is taxed as earned income on your personal financial statements.
 Additionally, LLCs offer protection against seizure of personal assets in the case that your business debts surmount to unpayable levels.
 An LLC acts as a separate entity that cannot be tied to your personal assets, meaning you can only lose what is put into the LLC as an investment, and nothing more.
 This is a popular option for real estate investors looking to protect their personal assets and limit risk when investing in real estate.